mcfreund/trr/reports/modeling_results.md

 formula_sigma <- formula(sigma ~ 1)
 ```

-We made the same plots, but this time we only include core32 regions (same below).
+We made the same plots, but this time we only include core32 regions, and show the mean of the data by a red dot (same below).

 ```